Dr. Kaplan ACL & ACL Recovery

 The two most commonly utilized autografts include the patellar tendon and the hamstring tendon.
 Both have shown similar high success rates in returning patients to an active lifestyle.
-Potential issues with patellar tendon autografts include

 Regardless of graft choice, ACL reconstruction is done on an outpatient basis and typically takes one to two hours to perform depending on if there is any other concomitant cartilage injury in the knee.
-With the aid of a camera and through small incisions in the skin, the new ACL is placed into the knee through tunnels in the femur and tibia and metal or bioabsorbable screws stabilize the graft in these tunnels (Figure three – five).
+With the aid of a camera and through small incisions in the skin, the new ACL goes into the knee through tunnels in the femur and tibia and metal or bioabsorbable screws stabilize the graft in these tunnels (Figure three – five).

 Rehabilitation begins immediately with a focus on obtaining full knee extension and working on strengthening the muscles surrounding the knee.
-Patients are placed into an extension brace and utilize crutches for support in the early postoperative period.
+Patients utilize an extension brace and crutches for support in the early postoperative period.
 The process of the new graft becoming a ligament takes several months to occur.
 During this period of ligamentization, the patient will be working on range of motion, strength, and agility training.
 Typically, running doesn’t begin until 4 months postoperatively and a clearance to full sport occurs at 9 months.

 I would like to finish up by answering common questions that I hear in my office in regard to ACL reconstructions.
 What is the success rate of this operation?
 The rate of success in creating a stable knee is between 85-90%.
 Over the last 10 years, we have focused on a more anatomic reconstruction of the ACL in attempts to decrease any potential failures.
 Can I re-tear my ACL?
 The new ACL (if allowed to gain it’s full strength over the rehabilitation period) can tear again, but should be at as much of a risk to tear as your native ACL.
 Am I going to get arthritis in the future?